 - Job Search 2:15 pm - 2:45 pm, N107

 Visit the Making the most of Careers Fairs topic today to understand how you can start preparing for the fair.

 In addition to this topic, we also offer various others covering areas such as career planning, jobs search and effective applications.
 All of these are available online at Careers on Moodle.

 Your guide to making the most of the fair

-Graduate careers fairs are important events for you to network with graduate employers.
+Careers fairs are important events for you to network with employers.
 They provide you with the opportunity to learn more about their vacancies, how to apply, what they are looking for in a good application and why you should consider applying to and working for them.